 Through the Coalition, the Upper Platte River Basin NRDs and NeDNR have developed a protocol to follow when evaluating potential projects, including the retirement of water uses and the implementation of other offset projects.
-This protocol provides a means to evaluate potential projects to assess the appropriate amount of funding that will be allocated toward that project from the Coalition.
-The evaluation incorporates data from the COHYST 2010 and WWUM models and tools, which include consideration of cyclical water supplies, to evaluate the potential impact of the project on streamflow.
-Projects with a greater or quicker impact on the stream are given preference over those, which do not have as much an impact.
-Project costs, benefits, permitting and regulatory constraints are also considered.
+This protocol provides a means to evaluate potential projects to assess the appropriate amount of funding to allocate toward that project from the Coalition.
+The evaluation incorporates data from the COHYST 2010/WWUM models and other tools, which include consideration of cyclical water supplies, to evaluate the potential impact of the project on streamflows.
+Projects with a greater or quicker impact on the stream are given preference over those that do not have as much of an impact.
+Project costs, benefits, permitting, and regulatory constraints are also considered.